sanjeevai/disaster-response-pipeline/README.md

 <a id='libraries'></a>

-### 6. Libraries
+## 6. Libraries

 This project uses Python 3.6.6 and the necessary libraries are mentioned in _requirements.txt_.
 The standard libraries which are not mentioned in _requirements.txt_ are _collections_, _json_, _operator_, _pickle_, _pprint_, _re_, _sys_, _time_ and _warnings_.

 <a id='credits'></a>

-### 7. Credits and Acknowledgements
+## 7. Credits and Acknowledgements

 Thanks <a href="https://www.udacity.com" target="_blank">Udacity</a> for letting me use their logo as favicon for this web app.

 Another <a href="https://medium.com/udacity/three-awesome-projects-from-udacitys-data-scientist-program-609ff0949bed" target="_blank">blog post</a> was a great motivation to improve my documentation.
-This post shows some of the cool projects from <a href="https://in.udacity.com/course/data-scientist-nanodegree--nd025" target="_blank">Data Scientist Nanodegree</a> students.
-This really shows how far we can go if we dive deep into the project.
+This post discusses some of the cool projects from <a href="https://in.udacity.com/course/data-scientist-nanodegree--nd025" target="_blank">Data Scientist Nanodegree</a> students.
+This really shows how far we can go if we apply the concepts learned beyond the classroom content to build something that inspire others.